 The Soldiers Memorial Military Museum is the perfect place to learn about the history of the United States military.
 This museum covers everything from the Revolutionary War to the present day and has various exhibits and artifacts.

-One of the highlights of the museum is the World War I exhibit, which includes a replica trench and a section of the Berlin Wall.
+One of the museum’s highlights is the World War I exhibit, which includes a replica trench and a section of the Berlin Wall.
 This cultural institution also has a gift shop to buy souvenirs or books about military history.

 On the museum’s interior east and west sections, there are numerous displays of military items and memorabilia dating back to WWI and other American wars that came later.
 Outside is a huge marble where the names of those who died during WWI from ST. Louis are engraved.